New Product Marketing

 This Master Class addresses the success and failure factors in new product development (NPD) with a special focus on the role of marketing.
 The interactive blend of theory and practice introduces participants to NPD topics including product innovation, new product failure scenarios, best practices for launching new products, and provides hands-on experience on how to build a product and brand portfolio that is balanced and strategically aligned.
-The Master Class uses case studies drawn from recent innovative product introductions.
+The Master Class draws on case studies from recent innovative product introductions.

 During this master class you will:

 - understand why some new products succeed while others fail;

 - benchmark your own NPD process with best practices from other firms;